China Premier says Qualcomm's 'opportunities greater than challenges'

 By Paul Carsten

-HANGZHOU China Qualcomm Inc's opportunities in China will be far greater than its challenges, Premier Li Keqiang said Thursday as the U.S. mobile chipmaker prepares to face a possible record fine for antitrust violations in the country.
+WUZHEN China Qualcomm Inc's (QCOM.O) opportunities in China will be far greater than its challenges, Premier Li Keqiang said Thursday as the U.S. mobile chipmaker prepares to face a possible record fine for antitrust violations in the country.

-Speaking on the sidelines of the World Internet Conference on Thursday with Qualcomm Executive Chairman Paul Jacobs, Li said he believed Qualcomm would resolve the issue with the Chinese authorities.
-He emphasised, however, the necessity for a "level playing field" for tech companies in China.
+Speaking at the World Internet Conference on Thursday with Qualcomm Executive Chairman Paul Jacobs, Li said he believed Qualcomm would resolve the issue with the Chinese authorities.
+He emphasized, however, the necessity for a "level playing field" for tech companies in China.

 The anti-monopoly regulator, the National Development and Reform Commission (NDRC), is investigating Qualcomm's local subsidiary after it said in February the U.S. chipmaker was suspected of overcharging and abusing its market position in wireless communication standards, allegations which could see it hit with record fines of more than $1 billion.